How to Clean an Air Conditioner Window Unit

 How to Clean Your A/C Unit

 Most people assume warm air from their air conditioning unit means it’s low on refrigerant.
 That’s not always the cause.
-Many times, window and through-the-wall A/C units can’t blow cold air because the evaporator and condenser coils or cooling fins are clogged.
-Here are some air conditioning mistakes you can avoid.
+Many times, window air conditioners and through-the-wall air conditioners can’t blow cold air because the evaporator and condenser coils or cooling fins are clogged.

-Professional cleaning costs more than $100.
-But you can do the entire job yourself in about an hour with a few dollars in supplies.
+Professional cleaning can be expensive But you can do the entire job yourself in about an hour with a few dollars in supplies.
 If cleaning doesn’t do the trick, you can always call in a pro (or buy a newer, more efficient unit).
 But before you do that, check out our step-by-step air conditioner cleaning instructions below.

 Project step-by-step (6)

-If you’re working on a window A/C unit, remove the mounting frame and the case.
+If you’re working on a window AC unit, remove the mounting frame and the case.
 The case screws are usually located along the bottom edge.
 Note the location of any odd-length screws since they have to go back in the same spots upon reassembly.
-Plus, your air conditioner won’t work fully if you don’t do this.
+Here’s how to fix the issue if your window AC isn’t blowing cold air.

 Comb Out the Mats